Module Code

 International Business (IB) Capstone

 This module integrates learnings from across the programmes through practical and applied based learning.
-It involves a dynamic online simulation where students work in teams to develop the global strategy of a firm in an interactive game-based scenario.
+It involves an online simulation where students work in teams to develop the strategy of a global firm in an interactive game-based scenario.
 Students complete the module through capstone projects where they choose between a Global Applied Project, an International Consultancy, or an International Internship.

 Queen's Business School